Kan-T-IT/QGIS-KICa-Doc/docs/user_guide_kic.md

 #### Credentials Sentinel Hub
 - At this point, we will proceed with configuring the credentials for Sentinel Hub.
 To proceed, you need a username and password on the provider's platform.
 To sign up, you can visit sentinel-hub <a href="https://apps.sentinel-hub.com/dashboard/#/account/settings" target="_blank">account settings</a>.

-- Once you have enabled your user, you need to register an OAuth Client in your account settings in order to access the information required by the plugin to use it.
+- Once you have enabled your user, you need to register an OAuth Client in your account settings to access the information required by the plugin to use it.

    ![Plugin Window](./image/sentinel.png)